bqplot/bqplot/docs/usage/marks/pie.md

 fig
 ```

-You can also update the `selected` slices programatically and the UI automatically updates itself.
+You can also update the `selected` slices programmatically and the UI automatically updates itself.
 ```py
 pie.selected = [1]